 Mineral + Salt lick

-Rabbits and Guinea pigs are strictly herbivores so their diet consists of pellets, vegetables/fruit and hay.
+Rabbits and Guinea pigs are strictly herbivores so their diet consists of pellets, vegetables/fruit, hay, grass and some herbs.
 Guinea pigs need to be provided with vegetables/fruit that contain vitamin c as they lack an enzyme that produces this vitamin.
 Some excellent vegetables/fruits containing vitamin c are kale, broccoli, strawberries and parsley.
-Rabbits require a high-fiber diet for proper digestion, a good quality food with hay, vegetables and fruit is the perfect diet for rabbits.
+Rabbits require a high-fiber diet for proper digestion.
+Both Rabbits and Guinea pigs are very social animals therefore they do better with a friend or two!

 Preparing your home

 Firstly you want ot make sure you have the correct sized enclosure, indoor and outdoor hutches are great but usually dont have enough appropriate space for your guinea/rabbit to run around.
 You can add on a enclosed run made from wood and chicken wire or if you're going to be supervising at all times, you can use a tall dog pen.
 Before you bring them home have your cage all set up and prepared, this includes ensuring you have food, hay, chew toys and a hide away area.